An Embedding Theorem for Tractor Bundles, and an Application in Conformal Pseudo-Riemannian Geometry

-We provide an extension of the Gromov--Zimmer Embedding Theorem for Cartan geometries of \cite{bfm.zimemb} to tractor bundles carrying any invariant connection, including tractor connections and prolongation connections of first BGG operators for parabolic geometries.
-As an application, we prove a rigidity result for conformal actions of special pseudo-unitary groups on closed, simply connected, analytic pseudo-Riemannian manifolds.
+\Abstract{We provide an extension of the Gromov--Zimmer embedding theorem for Cartan geometries of [Bader U., Frances C., Melnick K., \textit{Geom.
+Funct.
+Anal.} \textbf{19} (2009), 333--355, arXiv:0709.3844] to tractor bundles carrying any invariant connection, including tractor connections and prolongation connections of first BGG operators for parabolic geometries.
+As an application, we prove a rigidity result for conformal actions of special pseudo-unitary groups on closed, simply connected, analytic pseudo-Riemannian manifolds.}